jacksonianrtaylor/Meyers-Briggs-Personality-Predictor/README.md

 * Requirements:
     * Git
     * python3 and pip (my working python version: 3.10.7)
-    * 8 GBs of total ram on machine to be safe (less is workable depending on the concurrent tasks running on machines).
+    * 8 GBs of total ram on machine to be safe (less is workable depending on the concurrent tasks running on machine).

 1. Clone the repository with git.